Search

 It’s important for you or you/your family to have an understanding of what natural disasters or emergency situations could occur in the place you are living to allow you to be even better prepared and educated.

 Designating roles can be valuable as well.
-By this I mean, if something were to happen, each person in the household will have 1-2 responsibilities that can help the flow of getting ready and leaving to happen much quicker (someone grabs the backpacks, someone fills water bottles, someone starts loading things into the car, etc.)
+By this I mean, if something were to happen, each person in the household will have 1-2 responsibilities that can help the flow of getting ready and leaving to happen much quicker (someone grabs the backpacks, someone fills water bottles, someone starts loading things into the car, etc.).
+Practice this plan!

 If you have kids, making them little “contact cards” is a great idea in case for some reason you get separated and they need to contact someone (or you) or they can have other people they encounter call for them and help.